nikitades/words-count-bot/README.md

 ### The goal

-I stated this project to get get used to Symfony framework.
-The idea is rather simple - to make a bot telling how many times a word was used in certain chat.
+I stated this project to get used to Symfony framework.
+The idea is rather simple - to create a bot telling how many times a word was used in certain chat.

 - - -